standemchuk/br-fullpage/README.md

   This parameter specifies the class of the sections that represent your full pages.
   The fullpage directive should only have direct children with this class.

+##Events
+  The fullpage directive emits a `br-fullpage:pageScrolled` event when the page is scrolled and passes the page index as a parameter.

+  You can listen to this event via `$scope.$on` if you need to.
+For example, if you want to change a `$location.path()` value for each page.